campfireunion/docs/docs/1.0/creator-tools/references/custom-components/oscelement.md

 # OscElement

-This component lets you connect [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) messages received by Flipside Studio to events in your set.
+This component lets you connect [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) messages received by Flipside to events in your set.
 This can be used to automate changes in your show using external OSC-compatible hardware and software interfaces.

 ![OscElement component](https://www.flipsidexr.com/files/docs/screenshots/oscelement.png)